 - viii.
 What is the validity of the registration certificate?

 - a.
 One year

 - b.
 Two years

 - c.
 Five years

+- d.
+Valid till it is cancelled

 The registration certificate is valid till it is cancelled.
-However, Certificate of registration issued to a casual taxable person or a non-resident taxable person shall be valid for the period specified in the application for registration or ninety days from the effective date of registration, whichever is earlier d.
-Within 45 days from the date of service of the cancellation order
+However, Certificate of registration issued to a casual taxable person or a non-resident taxable person shall be valid for the period specified in the application for registration or ninety days from the effective date of registration, whichever is earlier

 - ix.
 Within how many days an application for revocation of cancellation of registration can be made? - a.
 Within 7 days from the date of service of the cancellation order - b.
-Within 15 days from the date of service of the cancellation order

-C. Within 30 days from the date of service of the cancellation order
+Within 15 days from the date of service of the cancellation order - c.
+Within 30 days from the date of service of the cancellation order - d.
+Within 45 days from the date of service of the cancellation order